Why should I enroll?

 Complete the three steps below to enroll in Savings Plus:

 - Decide your monthly contribution amount.
 The minimum and maximum contribution amounts are listed on the 401(k) and 457(b) Plan Comparison Chart.
-You can use the State Controller's Take-Home Pay Calculator to see what impact your contribution will have on your take-home pay.
+You can use the State Controller's Take-Home Pay Calculator to determine what impact your contribution will have on your take-home pay.

 - Have the following information handy: